tenze21/Css_masonry_layout-/README.md

 ## Important Resources.
 - [How to Create a Masonry Layout Using HTML and CSS](https://www.freecodecamp.org/news/how-to-create-a-mansory-layout-using-html-and-css/) :Here Fanny Nyayic shows how you can implement the masonry layout using CSS `grid`.
 - [What would you call this layout?](https://www.youtube.com/watch?v=azs0xtt_tJc&t=1090s&ab_channel=KevinPowell) : You can watch Kevin Powell discuss on the layout here.
-He talks on how the layout should be implemented and all from an article by Jean Simmons.
+He basically goes through the article written by Jean Simmons on masonry layout linked below.
-- [Help us invent CSS Grid Level 3, aka “Masonry” layout](https://webkit.org/blog/15269/help-us-invent-masonry-layouts-for-css-grid-level-3/) : You can read this article by Jean Simmons where she talks about the masonry layout in depth and ways how can implement it with CSS `grid` and she also shows some interesting stuff you can do with the masonry layout.
+- [Help us invent CSS Grid Level 3, aka “Masonry” layout](https://webkit.org/blog/15269/help-us-invent-masonry-layouts-for-css-grid-level-3/) : You can read this article by Jean Simmons where she talks about the masonry layout in depth and discusses what should be the best way to implement it on the browser.